 strip of the village is located within the Dundee Community Schools district.

 Maybee is part of the L.M.R.
 Fire Department and the fire department is located within the village limits.
 Police protection is provided by the Monroe County

 The Village of Maybee has a beautiful park that is available for the entire community to use with two covered shelter areas that may be reserved for family gatherings at no charge.
-There are also three baseball fields with a very active program for youth and adults both.
+There are also two baseball fields with a very active program for youth and adults both.

 Village of Maybee, Michigan

 Village Hall P.O.
 Box 36